NotLemon/AniList-Manual/before-you-begin/romanization.md

 * Macrons are _**not**_ used.
 * Loanwords are written properly in their respective languages  \(Example: _Maid_ instead of _Meido_\).
 * Alternate spellings advocated by the creator\(s\) of the work are applied, if required.
+* Things such as 'っち', 'っちゃ', and 'っちょ' are romanized as 'cchi', 'ccha', and 'ccho' respectively.
+This is opposed to the traditional 'tchi', 'tcha', and 'tcho'.
+* 'ん' is always written as 'n'.
 * Words adopted into English are written in that standard  \(Example: _Tokyo_ and _Osaka_ instead of _Toukyou_ and _Oosaka_ respectively\).
 * Full-width punctuation should _**always**_ be converted to half-width or equivalent. \(。to . , ！to ! , ？to ?\)